UPDATED WITH MORE EVENTS: Cabarrus Calendar

 Tuesday, Oct.
 12

-Cabarrus County Retired Nurses Luncheon will be at Punchy's Diner at 11 a.m. until.
-If you are a former employee (not just nurses, everyone) of Cabarrus Memorial Hospital.
-Please come and renew old friendships If you have questions contact Gayla Spears 704-786-0333.
+Cabarrus County Retired Nurses Luncheon will be at Punchy’s Diner at 11 a.m. until.
+If you are a former employee (not just nurses, everyone) of Cabarrus Memorial Hospital, come and renew old friendships.
+If you have questions, call Gayla Spears at 704-786-0333.

 Saturday, Oct.
 16